andreasthoelke/dotvim/help.md

 vs code command line options - jump to cursor lock in vscode and back to nvim manage /Library/Application Support/

-## Using paths

-c-x c-f  - works only on paths without space. but now testing :set isfname+=32 . c-w c-f  - to open this path in dirvish. note this does not work with the "% 20" formatting of the whitespace in the second line
-           vis-sel of the path text will also make the 3rd line (with the plain whitepace) work! gk       - (rel-link) to open the second path in vertical divish.
-Note this *only* works with the "% 20" formatting of the whitespace!
-/Users/at/Library/Application\ Support/
-/Users/at/Library/Application%20Support/
-/Users/at/Library/Application Support/Google/AndroidStudioPreview2021.2/plugins/IdeaVim/lib/
-"/Users/at/Library/Application Support/"

-  TODO test this option: :set isfname+=32 ~/.vim/vimrc#/Makes%20whitespace%20be this lets me use spaces in paths! and complete with c-x c-f. but now paths have to start at the beginning of the line.

 Old attemps bak:
 Now using vcsh at ~/.config/vcsh/repo.d/vim.git/ to git-version control config files